hgt312/NumpyXBench/doc/doc.md

 ## Contribute

 For all the operator list can be obtained, the mainly work is to write config generation functions and corresponding benchmark functions for lots of types of operators.
+After that, register the operator so that it can be seen in generated report.

+### Step 1, write config generation functions:

+A config is consist of parameter used to generate input tensor and other necessary arguments.
+A single config is a python dict, for example `{'shape': (10, 20), 'dtype': 'float32'}`.

+The input of a config generation function is always `dtype`.
+To generate random configs, return a dict; to generate determined configs, return a list of dicts.

+*P.S.: There are some basic config spaces that can be useful for writing config functions.*

+### Step 2, write benchmark functions:

+A benchmark function defines how to test the performance of a specific operator, its implementation is related to the config corresponding to the operator.

+Handle different part of config by different methods: handle tensors by a python list, then handle other arguments by a python dict.
+A general benchmark function which can handle all configs with tensors with same shape and dtype is completed, it could be a good reference.

+### Step 3, register the operator:

+A toolkit tells an operator's name, corresponding python class, if has backward, support types, config generate functions and benchmark function.

+1. Write a toolkit, then add it to `__all__`

+2. Add it to `doc/report.rst`